 Wood: Jefferson believed that the United States was a chosen nation with a special responsibility to spread democracy around the world.
 More than any other figure in our history Jefferson is responsible for the idea of American exceptionalism.
 Adams could not have disagreed more.
 Deeply versed in history, he said over and over that America had no special providence, no special role in history, that Americans were no different from other peoples, that the United States was just as susceptible to viciousness and corruption as any other nation.
 In this regard, at least, Jefferson’s vision has clearly won the day

 This essay in our series of “Timeless Essays” was first published here in May 2016.
 Republished with gracious permission from the Library of America (April 2016).
-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.